pixyjones/comic-source/02-booth-babes/booth-babes.markdown

 **Panel 4**

-> Similar to Panel 3 but Jerry is suddenly san and looking down.
+> Similar to Panel 3 but Jerry is suddenly sad and looking down.

 JERRY (Sad)